updated June 2020

-Once you've done that, you'll need to indicate how many times you want to duplicate them and decide whether you want these to be in an existing campaign or new one.
+Once you've done that, you'll need to indicate how many times you want to duplicate them and decide whether you want these to be in an existing campaign or a new one.

-Oh, and of course, if you want to duplicate different ad sets a different number of times (e.g. depending on objective), or some into the same campaign and others into new ones - then, well you’ll have to repeat this process multiple times.
+Oh, and of course, if you want to duplicate different ad sets a different number of times (e.g. depending on objective), or some into the same campaign and others into new ones - then, you’ll have to repeat this process multiple times.

 That’s where automation comes in.